The House Spiritualist

 The Murder Mystery Company

-I work with a troupe of actors specializing in bringing murder to you right in your own home!
+For eight years, I've worked with a troupe of actors specializing in bringing murder to you right in your own home!
 (Or the local Italian restaurant.)

 With settings spanning from the 1920s to the 2020s, and characters hailing from Siberia to Silicone Valley, this branch of American Immersion Theater boasts a wide (and whacky) repertoire.